 Drug Manufacturing Defense Attorneys in Dallas

-Serving North Texas from Fort Worth, Austin, Denton & Allen
+Serving North Texas From Fort Worth, Austin, Denton, Waco & Allen

 Under Texas Health & Safety Code, drug manufacturing and drug trafficking are dealt with in the same section.
 The thing that these two different offenses have in common is that they are sentenced as felonies.
 It is a felony to cultivate even a fractional amount of a controlled substance, and you could face life in prison for manufacturing more than 14 ounces of an illicit drug.
 Across the board, any drug manufacturing charge is very serious.
 Not only is your freedom at risk, but the rest of your life could be at stake too.
 When you face these dire circumstances, you need to turn to a defense team that you know you can trust.
 At Deandra Grant Law, we may be able to provide you the powerhouse defense that you need and deserve.

 Call (214) 225-7117 to discuss the details of your case with our drug manufacturing defense lawyers in Dallas.
 We also represent clients in Collin County and throughout northern Texas.